YuChenLi923/extend-ajax/readme.md

 ### ajax.send(data)

-send the ajax request, if browser support Promise, it will return Promise.If not, it will return itself.
+send the ajax request, if browser support Promise, it will return Promise.If not or jsonp, it will return itself.

 - data \<string>|\<object>  if the request method is 'get', it's appended to query string of the URL, or it's sended to remote of body.

 ### ajax.then(cb)

-when browser can't support Promise,ajax.send() will return the ajax object, so you can use then() to get response.
+when browser can't support Promise,ajax.send() will return the ajax object, so you can use ajax.then() to get response.But if type is 'jsonp',ajax.then() will don't work.

 - cb \<function> the function have one argument res object include header, status, data.